Command Center

 helm uninstall crusoe-watch-agent -n crusoe-system

-To customize the agent to collect only specific telemetry:
+You can configure the agent to collect only specific telemetry (metrics only or logs only).

 # Collect only metrics (disable logs)